Mounika-Routhu/Technical-stuff/Interview questions/CSS.md

       = 20px + 200px + 20px = 240px
      ```

-**Outline**
+**Outline** - not part of box modal
-1. Drawn outside the border
-2. Does not affect layout or box size
+1. Drawn outside the border.
+Does not affect layout or box size
-3. Used for accessibility/focus
+2. Used for **visible focus indication** - Commonly seen when you **Tab** through form fields or buttons
 ```css
 outline: 2px dashed red;
 ```